 For pupils who are able to display a mastery of the subject of Science, the Excellence 2000 (E2K) programme allow such pupils to undergo programmes analogous to the E2K programs in the US and Israel.
-As of 2018, P6 E2K programme will be conducted as a CCA during curriculum hours on Wednesdays while the P5 E2K will be positioned as an enrichment programme after school on Thursdays.
-There are plans to infused some of the activities into selected P4 classes and thereafter, so that more pupils benefit from the programme.
+From 2018 onwards, P6 E2K programme will be conducted as a CCA during curriculum hours on Wednesdays while the P5 E2K programme will be positioned as an enrichment programme after school on Thursdays.
+There are plans to infuse some of the activities into selected P4 classes, so that more pupils benefit from the programme.

-The Science department is confident that their holistic programs to cater to the needs of the various stakeholders, i.e. pupils, parents and teachers, pushing the school's science program to even greater heights.
+The Science department is confident that their holistic programs cater to the needs of the various stakeholders, i.e. pupils, parents and teachers, thus pushing the school's science program to even greater heights.

 |Head of Department||Mr Poon Yain Ping|

 |Level Head||Mrs Loy-Chow Yoke Yeong|